MeetVys/SIRDiseaseSimulation/README.md

 SIR stands for Susceptible, Infected , Recovered.
 Where a recovered person can not be re-infected.
 The project is made as assignment project graded by Prof. MVP , CSE ,IIT,Hyderabad.
+The project shows the use of file management, event management along with algorithmic approach to SIR Simulation using statistical analysis and priority assignment.
+It is written in C language and used custom Data-structure to increase efficiency both time-wise and memory-wise.
 The Project uses Graph , binary heap's array based implementation for event management.
 It used predifined probability of a certain person getting infected.
 In the project we create a graph having certain amount of predefined nodes where each node represents a person.